pr4bh4sh/BCACourseProgrammingPrivate/e2e/doc/QA-Automation-Review.md

 ### Where AI Was Most Helpful
 - **Repo mapping**: Quick identification of E2E stack and key configuration files.
 - **High level documentation**: Producing runnable commands and test/run sections fast.
 Verifying the steps by prompting it to follow the setup documents.
-- **Standardization**: Reinforcing `testID` patterns and BDD/Page Object best practices.
+- **Standardization**: Reinforcing `testID` patteReact Natives and BDD/Page Object best practices.
 Extracting the `testID` to locator mapping to be reused and mapped with Page Objects.
  - **Scaffolding**: Assisted auto-generation of page objects and step definitions aligned with ADB/UIAutomator UI hierarchy (XML dump), speeding initial coverage.
  - **CI overview**: Summarizing pipeline structure and report strategy.
 Analyze CI errors/failures faster as Copilot was able to access the errors with GitHub command line faster than human analysis time.